 Even though some essential oils kill ticks (rosemary oil is effective as a repellent for people), they’re not recommended for use directly on cats.

-Any oils must be extremely diluted to be in dosages safe for cats.
+Any oils must be extremely diluted to be safe for cats and essential oils are 100% concentrated… way too strong for your kitty!

 They should only be used under the direction of a knowledgeable veterinarian.